Boranet-1/Python-Libraries-for-Data-science-and-ML/README.md

 # Python-Libraries-for-Data-science-and-ML
-This describes my knowledge displayed with sample datasets on each libraries or combinations of all the libraries.
+This describes my knowledge displayed with sample datasets on each python libraries or combinations of all the libraries.